Check Out the Ceilings on These Gorgeous Custom DreamDecks

 “Essentially, you don’t have to break a joint on a joist,” Brown said.
 “You literally can run a full board and no matter where it ends, you can pick up the next and run with it.
 You’re not having to call out a specific length and wait for the cut when you have longer runs.”

-Another benefit with the Thermally Modified Wood Collection is the innovative, all-natural heat and steam treatment process it goes through.
+Another benefit with the Thermally Modified Wood Collection is the innovative, all-natural heat and pressure treatment process it goes through.
 Thermal modification stabilizes the wood, making it more durable than typical wood siding and less vulnerable to rot and to seasonal expansion and contraction.

 “We’re in northeast Ohio.
 We’ve got those climate swings where you’ve got the hot summers and then really cold winters, so we need a product that can withstand that,” Brown said.